Securethingsuk/Heltec_CubeCell/README.md

 The Heltec CubeCell product line is a good product but as is often the case the actual use, show differences to the design.
 In addition Docuemntation is not always as readable as needed.

-This  Repository will hold the current notes and later the updated sensor code for other sensors no providedwith the Heltec Example Code.
+This  Repository will hold the current notes on the product  and as tested working Sensor test and LoRaWAN   code for other sensors no provided within the Heltec Example Code.

 The CubeCell product is very good in that it has:
 •	Low standby power consumption,